Confederate States of America: Southern Unionism

-In Texas, local officials harassed and murdered Unionists and Germans during the Civil War.
-In Cooke County, Texas, 150 suspected Unionists were arrested; 25 were lynched without trial and 40 more were hanged after a summary trial.
-Draft resistance was widespread especially among Texans of German or Mexican descent; many of the latter leaving to Mexico.
-Confederate officials would attempt to hunt down and kill potential draftees who had gone into hiding.
+In Texas, local officials harassed and murdered Unionists.
+Draft resistance was widespread especially among Texans of German or Mexican descent, many of the latter leaving for Mexico.
+Confederate officials attempted to hunt down and kill potential draftees who had gone into hiding.

-Civil liberties were of small concern in both the North and South.
-Lincoln and Davis both took a hard line against dissent.
-Neely explores how the Confederacy became a virtual police state with guards and patrols all about, and a domestic passport system whereby everyone needed official permission each time they wanted to travel.
 Over 4,000 suspected Unionists were imprisoned in the Confederate States without trial.

-Southerner Unionists were also known as Union Loyalists or Lincoln's Loyalists.
-Within the eleven Confederate states, states such as Tennessee (especially East Tennessee), Virginia (which included West Virginia at the time), and North Carolina were home to the largest populations of Unionists.
-Many areas of Southern Appalachia harbored pro-Union sentiment as well.
-As many as 100,000 men living in states under Confederate control would serve in the Union Army or pro-Union guerilla groups.
-Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the regions dominant pre-war planter class.
+Up to 100,000 men living in states under Confederate control served in the Union Army or pro-Union guerilla groups.
+Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the region's dominant pre-war planter class.

 Geography

 Region and climate

 The Confederate States of America claimed a total of 2919 mi of coastline, thus a large part of its territory lay on the seacoast with level and often sandy or marshy ground.
 Most of the interior portion consisted of arable farmland, though much was also hilly and mountainous, and the far western territories were deserts.
-The lower reaches of the Mississippi River bisected the country, with the western half often referred to as the Trans-Mississippi.
+The southern reaches of the Mississippi River bisected the country, and the western half was often referred to as the Trans-Mississippi.
 The highest point (excluding Arizona and New Mexico) was Guadalupe Peak in Texas at 8750 ft.

-Climate

-Much of the area claimed by the Confederate States of America had a humid subtropical climate with mild winters and long, hot, humid summers.
-The climate and terrain varied from vast swamps (such as those in Florida and Louisiana) to semi-arid steppes and arid deserts west of longitude 100 degrees west.
-The subtropical climate made winters mild but allowed infectious diseases to flourish.
-Consequently, on both sides more soldiers died from disease than were killed in combat, a fact hardly atypical of pre-World War I conflicts.
+Much of the area had a humid subtropical climate with mild winters and long, hot, humid summers.
+The climate and terrain varied from vast swamps to semi-arid steppes and arid deserts.
+The subtropical climate made winters mild but allowed infectious diseases to flourish; on both sides more soldiers died from disease than were killed in combat.